Armenia–Turkey relations: Proposed joint historical commission on events of 1915

 It is the responsibility of governments to develop bilateral relations and we do not have the right to delegate that responsibility to historians.
 That is why we have proposed and propose again that, without pre-conditions, we establish normal relations between our two countries.

 In 2006, after years of campaigning by French citizens of Armenian descent, the French National Assembly, in what Stephen Kinzer calls "an astonishing victory" officially declared that Ottoman Turks committed genocide in 1915, and voted it a crime for anyone to assert otherwise.

-In February 2007, Armenia's president Robert Kocharian while on a visit to France said that the "normalization of bilateral relations is the responsibility of governments, not historians."
+In February 2007, Armenia's president Robert Kocharian while on a visit to France said that the "normalisation of bilateral relations is the responsibility of governments, not historians."

 In April 2015, Armenia's president Serzh Sargsyan said "It becomes obvious that the Turkish proposal of establishing the so-called commission of historians has only one goal, which is to delay the process of the Armenian genocide recognition, and divert the attention of international community from that crime.
-That is not only our view but also the view of the international community that goes on recognizing and condemning the Armenian Genocide."
+That is not only our view but also the view of the international community that goes on recognising and condemning the Armenian Genocide."

 Post-2007 diplomatic thaw

 Hrant Dink assassination

 The January 2007 assassination of Hrant Dink, a Turkish citizen of Armenian descent, brought the issue of Armenian–Turkish relations into the national consciousness of modern Turkish citizens.
-Dink was instrumental in getting Turks to discuss the Armenian Genocide, an effort for which he found himself the target of criminal prosecution on three separate occasions.
+Dink was instrumental in getting Turks to discuss the Armenian genocide, an effort for which he found himself the target of criminal prosecution on three separate occasions.
 Nonetheless, Dink also reserved some criticism for the Armenian diaspora, for its insistence on enforcing a claim of genocide without engaging the modern Turkish people.

 Shortly after the arrest of Ogün Samast, the 17-year-old nationalist suspected in the murder, pictures surfaced of the assassin flanked by smiling Turkish police and gendarmerie, who were posing with the killer in front of the Turkish flag while he was in police custody.
 The pictures triggered a spate of investigations and the removal from office of those involved.

 At Hrant Dink's funeral, tens of thousands of Turkish citizens marched in solidarity with Dink, many bearing placards reading "We are all Hrant Dink, we are all Armenians" sounding a hopeful note in the development of Armenian–Turkish relations.